-Originally published by Tuli Kupferberg and Sylvia Topp’s Birth Press between 1961 and 1965, this volume collects all ten issues of YEAH magazine as individual facsimile editions, housed in a single box.
-At the time of its original printing, Kupferberg described the magazine as “a satyric excursion; a sardonic review; a sarcastic epitome; a chronical of the last days,” and throughout its pages Kupferberg acts as both editor and artist, threading the needle of leftist politics with the sharp creative wit for which he became known as one of the founders of the counterculture rock band The Fugs.
+Originally published between 1961 and 1965 by Tuli Kupferberg and Sylvia Topp’s Birth Press, this volume reproduces all ten issues of YEAH magazine as individual facsimile editions, housed in a single box.
+Kupferberg described the magazine as “a satyric excursion; a sardonic review; a sarcastic epitome; a chronical of the last days,” and throughout its pages he acts as both editor and artist, threading the needle of leftist politics with the sarcasm and sharp creative wit for which he became known as one of the founders of the countercultural rock band The Fugs.

 Tuli Kupferberg (1923–2010) was a New York City-based poet, author, cartoonist, publisher, and musician.
 In 1958, Kupferberg started Birth Press with Sylvia Topp, which published a number of beat and anarchist-influenced magazines and pamphlets, including Birth, Swing, and YEAH.
 His work was included in several hundred magazines and books, including three volumes of writings published by Grove Press in the late 1960s.
 Kupferberg’s work often attracted controversy; he was a dedicated activist around issues including racism, censorship, and police brutality.
 As a lifelong member of the seminal counterculture band, The Fugs, which he co-founded with Ed Sanders, Kupferberg released more than a dozen studio and live albums spanning from 1965 until his death.